 However, the concept of AI powered by FPGAs needs further development.
 As of today, only two major IT companies, Alibaba and Microsoft, offer FPGA-based cloud acceleration to their customers.
 The lack of manufacturers offering circuits that are able to handle such high-level workloads also prevents this concept from blossoming.

-At Apriorit, we have a team of experienced programmers who have mastered the art of embedded system development and data processing.
+As AI software development company, we have a team of experienced programmers who have mastered the art of embedded system development and data processing.
 Knowing all the ins and outs of FPGA technology, we’ll gladly assist you in finding a way to use this technology to the benefit of your projects.